liblime/jspec/README.md

 ## Support Browsers

-Browsers below are supported and can be found in server/browsers.rb, however your spec/server.rb file may support additional browsers.
+Browsers below are supported and can be found in _server/browsers.rb_, however your _spec/server.rb_ file may support additional browsers.

-* Safari
+- Safari
-* Chrome
+- Chrome
-* Firefox
+- Firefox
-* Opera
+- Opera
-* Internet Explorer
+- Internet Explorer

 ## Known Issues

-* Tabs may cause a parse error.
-To prevent this use 'soft tabs' (setting in your IDE/Editor) or use JSpec's grammar-less alternative (mentioned above).
+- **Tabs may cause a parse error**.
+To prevent this use **'soft tabs'** (setting in your IDE/Editor) or use JSpec's grammar-less alternative (mentioned above).

-* The preprocessor is not (yet) capable of multiline conversions.
+- The preprocessor is not (yet) capable of multiline conversions.
 For example the following is invalid

     object.stub('getContentsOfURL').and_return(function(url){
       return 'html'